Argentina entry requirements for Sweden passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for the entire time you plan to stay in Argentina.
-No minimum validity beyond your departure date is required by Argentine immigration, but airlines sometimes enforce a 6-month rule — check with your carrier before flying.
+Your passport needs to be valid for the entire time you plan to be in Argentina.
+No minimum validity beyond your stay is required by Argentine law, but airlines may enforce a 6-month rule — check with your carrier before departure.

 Required